chrismurrph/default-db-format/README.md

 ##### Internal version

-The current internal version is 26.
+The current internal version is 27.
 Makes sense for when dealing with snapshots.
-26 goes with "0.1.1-SNAPSHOT".
-It is displayed by the HUD.
+27 goes with "0.1.1-SNAPSHOT".
+27 is displayed by the HUD.
 Version history:

+ *  27. Om now *provided* and this one will be in Clojars
  *  26. Any function now accepted
  *  25. If ALL the keys are being ignored then `check` should pass (25 not released to Clojars)
  *  24. Accepting one or many (sequential or set) for these three inputs: okay-value-maps, by-id-kw and excluded-keys